Chart Color Schemes

 Foster has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of Feb 2026, the estimated population of the suburb of Foster is around 2,143 people.
-This figure reflects an increase since the 2021 Census, which reported a population of 2,044 people.
-The increase of 99 people (4.8%) is inferred from AreaSearch's estimation of the resident population at 2,057 following examination of the latest ERP data release by the ABS in June 2024, and an additional 38 validated new addresses since the Census date.
-This level of population results in a density ratio of 18.8 persons per square kilometer.
-Overseas migration contributed approximately 52.0% of overall population gains during recent periods.
+As of February 2026, the estimated population of the suburb of Foster is around 2,143, reflecting an increase of 99 people since the 2021 Census.
+The 2021 Census reported a population of 2,044 in Foster.
+This increase was inferred from AreaSearch's estimation of the resident population at 2,057 following examination of the latest ERP data release by the ABS (June 2024), along with an additional 38 validated new addresses since the Census date.
+The current population density is 18.8 persons per square kilometer.
+Overseas migration contributed approximately 52.0% of overall population gains in recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-According to these projections for the years 2032 to 2041, the suburb of Foster's population is expected to decline by 244 persons.
-However, specific age cohorts are anticipated to grow during this period, notably the 25 to 34 age group, which is projected to expand by 48 people.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+By 2041, Foster's population is projected to decrease by 248 persons overall.
+However, the 25 to 34 age group is expected to grow by 48 people during this period.

 Frequently Asked Questions - Population